moussaclarke/bootstrap-5-multi-level-dropdown/README.md

 # Bootstrap 5 Multiple Level Dropdown.

-Using official HTML without adding extra CSS styles and classes, it's just like native support.
+Use standard Bootstrap markup without having to add any extra CSS styles and classes, it's just like having native support.

-All things listed in https://v5.getbootstrap.com/docs/5.0/components/dropdowns/ are not affected.
-You can use css classes and js methods/events/options freely.
+Everything mentioned in https://v5.getbootstrap.com/docs/5.1/components/dropdowns/ should just work.
+You can use any of the css classes and js methods/events/options.

-Dropdown of bootstrap can be easily changed to infinite level.
-It's a pity that they didn't do it.
+Multi level dropdowns are a very common use case and relatively easy to implement in Bootstrap 5, seems like a glaring omission in core - this package solves that.

 ## Usage